sylvainbx/rust-book-fr/FRENCH/src/ch02-00-guessing-game-tutorial.md

 remain at `0.3.14` until you explicitly upgrade, thanks to the *Cargo.lock* file.
 -->

-The answer to this problem is the *Cargo.lock* file, which was created the first time you ran `cargo build` and is now in your *guessing_game* directory.
-When you build a project for the first time, Cargo figures out all the versions of the dependencies that fit the criteria and then writes them to the *Cargo.lock* file.
-When you build your project in the future, Cargo will see that the *Cargo.lock* file exists and use the versions specified there rather than doing all the work of figuring out versions again.
-This lets you have a reproducible build automatically.
-In other words, your project will remain at `0.3.14` until you explicitly upgrade, thanks to the *Cargo.lock* file.

 <!--
 #### Updating a Crate to Get a New Version